-Theme 6: Improved Financial Management and Reporting Public Sector Recruitment standards including diversity issues.
-AND Reconfirm Council's previous submission and note that the Public Sector Commission's role should be to monitor that the standards are met by local governments recruiting, reviewing the performance of and appointing a CEO.
+Reconfirm Council's previous submission and note that the Public Sector Commission's role should be to monitor that the standards are met by local governments recruiting, reviewing the performance of and appointing a CEO.
 AND The job description form for a local government CEO should be reviewed by Public Sector Commission and advice provided to the respective local government before adoption to ensure a standard and consistent approach across the sector.
 AND Support the establishment of a selection panel for the appointment of the CEO.
 Note that the Public Sector Commission should be involved in the selection panel.
 Local governments should also engage a qualified recruitment consultant to assist Council with the CEO recruitment process.
-The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
+Theme 6: Improved Financial Management a nd Reporting 6.1 Model Financial Statements and Tiered F inancial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
-The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information.
-Local governments differ significantly in the complexity of their operations.
-Smaller local governments.
-The Office of the Auditor General has said that some existing reporting requirements, or that is a duplicate of other published information.
-The Office of the Auditor General has identified opportunities to improve financial reporting, to make statements clearer, and reduce unnecessary complexity.
-Recognising the difference in the complexity of smaller and larger local governments will have greater financial reporting requirements will have greater financial reporting requirements than Current Local Government Position (WALGA) Items 6.1 and 6.2 generally align with Advocacy Position 2.6 - Support a size and scale compliance regime and Advocacy Position 2.6.24 - Financial Management and Procurement.
-The Local Government sector: 1.
-Requests the Minister for Local Government to direct the Department of Local Government to prepare a Model set of Financial Statements and Annual Budget Statements for the Local Government sector, in consultation with the Office of the Auditor General.
-2. Requests the Department of Local Government to re-assess the amount of detail required to be included in annual financial reports, in particular for small and medium sized entities as suggested by the Office of Auditor General.
-Comment The Sector has a long-standing position for a broad review of the financial management and reporting provisions of the Act, which remain largely unchanged since commencing in 1996.
-No previous submission specific to this matter.
-GENERALLY SUPPORTED Transparency and accountability in local government is supported.
-Improved financial reporting should be implemented with an appropriate level of planning.
-Standards templates for financial reporting is supported however it is not clear how such templates will accommodate the complexity of large local governments reporting requirements.
-DLGSC should provide a greater level of support to smaller and regional local governments to meet financial transparency, accountability and reporting requirements.
+The Minister strongly believes in transparency and accountability in local government.
+The public rightly expects the highest standards of integrity, good governance, and prudent financial management in local government.
+It is critically important that clear information about the financial position of local governments is openly available to Current Local Government Position (WALGA)Items 6.1 and 6.2 generally align with AdvocacyPosition 2.6 - Support a size and scalecompliance regime and Advocacy Position2.6.24 - Financial Management andProcurement.The Local Government sector:1.
+Requests the Minister for Local Government todirect the Department of Local Government to No previous submission specific to this matter.